equinor/res2df/docs/usage/equil.rst

 Re-exporting tables to include-files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you are done with the table, you can generate new include files from your modified data by issuing
+When you are done with the table, you can generate new :term:`include files <include file>` from your modified data by issuing

 .. code-block:: python